Positional information readout in $Ca^{2+}$ signaling

 In the limit, where each Ca$^{2+}$ ion is resulting in phosphorylation at one position at most, phosphorylation at any two different positions results from two different Ca$^{2+}$ ions and are thus independent of each other.
 Consequently,

-with $P_{\tilde p\left(x\right)}\left(x\right)$ being the probability of having $\tilde p\left(x\right)$ phosphorylation events at $x$.
-We assume it to be given by a Poissonian distribution with a mean that is equal to the value $p(x)$ of the distribution of phosphorylation events resulting from one Ca$^{2+}$ ion that was calculated above.
+with $P(n,\xi)$ being the probability of having $n$ phosphorylation events at $\xi$.
+We assume it to be given by a Poissonian distribution with a mean that is equal to the average phosphorylation profile $\hat n(\xi)$ of the distribution of phosphorylation events resulting from one Ca$^{2+}$ ion that was calculated above.
 Explicitly,